-It’s also smart to check your Christmas lights before it’s time to hang them.
+It’s smart to test your Christmas lights before it’s time to hang them.
+(You can buy an inexpensive Christmas light tester on Amazon.)
 Pull them out of storage and check them to make sure they’re functional.
 This way you will have plenty of time to make repairs and a shopping list for replacements and other supplies.

 Also See: Buying a Portable Emergency Generator

 Tools & Materials

 - 14- or 16-gauge outdoor extension cords

 - Hanging clips

 Many different types of decorative lights are available, from conventional mini-lights and icicle lights to mesh-style light strings made for wrapping tree trunks.